Hritik23/MySQL/README.md

-Exercises and Project here  is referenced to "The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert" course on Udemy.
+The challenge and Project here  is referenced to "The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert" course on Udemy.